 by Abdullah Qazi on March 29, 2010

 updated by S. Ghilzai on October 21, 2015

-After the takeover of Kabul by the Taliban in late 1996, Abdullah served as the Deputy Minister of Foreign Affairs in the Afghan government-in-exile, which was officially recognized by the United Nations, and all other countries, except for Pakistan, Saudi Arabia, and the United Arab Emirates.
+During this time, Abdullah served as the Deputy Minister of Foreign Affairs in the Afghan government-in-exile, which was officially recognized by the United Nations, and all other countries, except for Pakistan, Saudi Arabia, and the United Arab Emirates.
 Pakistan, Saudi Arabia, and the United Arab Emirates supported and officially recognized the Taliban government in Afghanistan.

 On December 22, 2001, during the Intra-Afghan talks in Bonn, Germany, Abdullah was selected as the Minister of Foreign Affairs for the Interim Administration of Afghanistan under then Chairman Hamid Karzai.
 Later in June of 2002, Abdullah was again confirmed as the Minister of Foreign Affairs of the Transitional Islamic State of Afghanistan by a Loya Jirga.
 When Hamid Karzai won Afghanistan’s first presidential elections in 2004, he initially re-appointed Abdullah as Afghanistan’s Foreign Minister, but later in 2006, he replaced him with Dr. Rangin Dadfar Spanta.